swiftlang/swift/docs/ErrorHandling.md

 (like `raise` / `handle`) to try to distinguish our approach from other languages.
 However, by and large, error propagation in this proposal works like it does in exception handling, and people are inevitably going to make the connection.
-Given that, we couldn\'t find a compelling reason to deviate from the `throw` / `catch` legacy.
+Given that, we couldn't find a compelling reason to deviate from the `throw` / `catch` legacy.

 This document just contains the basic proposal and will be very light on rationale.
-We considered many different languages and programming environments as part of making this proposal, and there\'s an extensive discussion of them in the separate rationale document.
-For example, that document explains why we don\'t simply allow all functions to throw, why we don\'t propagate errors using simply an `ErrorOr<T>` return type, and why we don\'t just make error propagation part of a general monad feature.
-We encourage you to read that rationale if you\'re interested in understanding why we made the decisions we did.
+We considered many different languages and programming environments as part of making this proposal, and there's an extensive discussion of them in the separate rationale document.
+For example, that document explains why we don't simply allow all functions to throw, why we don't propagate errors using simply an `ErrorOr<T>` return type, and why we don't just make error propagation part of a general monad feature.
+We encourage you to read that rationale if you're interested in understanding why we made the decisions we did.

-With that out of the way, let\'s get to the details of the proposal.
+With that out of the way, let's get to the details of the proposal.

 ## Typed propagation

 Whether a function can throw is part of its type.
-This applies to all functions, whether they\'re global functions, methods, or closures.
+This applies to all functions, whether they're global functions, methods, or closures.

 By default, a function cannot throw.
 The compiler statically enforces
 this: anything the function does which can throw must appear in a